antaresproject/docs/docs/core_modules/brands.md

 3. Footer - message footer

 The variables which can be pinned directly to content of the created template can be found at the top.
 The menu on the left has the following positions:
-1. Administrators Area
+1. Admin Area
-2. Users Area
+2. User Area

 These positions are areas (levels) of particular user groups.
 Each group enables color edit and the general application's design:
 ![AT_MULTIB04.PNG](../img/docs/core_modules/multibrand/AT_MULTIB04.PNG)